Reconstructing a graph from its Bell colouring graph: Proof of Theorem

 In particular, our approach for proving Theorem~\ref{thm:mainlower} is as follows.
-For the rest of this section, suppose~$G$ has maximum degree~$\Delta(G)<\frac{1}{9}n-\frac{1}{3}$, and suppose~$k\geq \chi(G)+1$.
-We will show that this maximum degree condition on~$G$ guarantees the existence of a partition~$P^\dagger\in V(\BlG)$ such that~$\ord{P^\dagger}=\chi(G)$ and every part of~$P^\dagger$ has size at least~$4$ (see Lemma~\ref{lem:chihajnal}).
-By Observation~\ref{obs:vopenneighbourhoodclique}, for every partition~$P\in V(\BlG)$, the open neighbourhood~$\mathcal{N}(P)$ has at most~$n$ components, each corresponding to at least one vertex of~$G$.
+For the rest of this section, suppose~$G$ has maximum degree $\Delta(G)<\frac{1}{9}n-\frac{1}{3}$, and suppose $k\geq \chi(G)+1$.
+We will show that this maximum degree condition on~$G$ guarantees the existence of a partition $P^\dagger\in V(\BlG)$ such that $\ord{P^\dagger}=\chi(G)$ and every part of~$P^\dagger$ has size at least~$4$ (see Lemma~\ref{lem:chihajnal}).
+By Observation~\ref{obs:vopenneighbourhoodclique}, for every partition $P\in V(\BlG)$, the open neighbourhood~$\mathcal{N}(P)$ has at most~$n$ components, each corresponding to at least one vertex of~$G$.
 In particular, we will show that~$\mathcal{N}(P^\dagger)$ has exactly~$n$ components, each corresponding to a unique vertex of~$G$.
-Then, looking only at partitions~$P\in V(\BlG)$ whose neighbourhoods contain a maximal number of components (i.e.~$n$ components), we will construct a candidate graph~$G_P$ for each such~$P$ by looking at the neighbourhood in~$\BlG$ at distance~$2$ from~$P$.
-(Note that the method for constructing these candidate graphs will differ depending on whether~$k=\chi(G)+1$ or~$k\geq \chi(G)+2$, which we will therefore need to be able to determine.)
-We will then find that~$G_{P^\dagger}$ is isomorphic to~$G$, while every other candidate graph is isomorphic to either a subgraph of~$G$ or the complete graph~$K_n$.
-Since~$\Delta(G)\neq n-1$, we will conclude that~$G$ is isomorphic to any largest non-complete candidate graph.
+We will then show that we can recognise whether we are in one of two regimes: the first where $k=\chi(G)+1$, the second where $k\geq \chi(G)+2$.
+Then, looking only at partitions $P\in V(\BlG)$ whose neighbourhoods contain a maximal number of components (i.e.~$n$ components), we will construct a candidate graph~$G_P$ for each such~$P$ by looking at the neighbourhood in~$\BlG$ at distance~$2$ from~$P$.
+(Note that this construction will differ depending on which regime we are in.)
+We will then show that~$G_{P^\dagger}$ is isomorphic to~$G$, whereas every other candidate graph is isomorphic to either a subgraph of~$G$ (if we are in the first regime) or a supergraph of~$G$ (if we are in the second regime).
+This allows us to reconstruct~$G$ by selecting either a largest candidate graph or a smallest candidate graph, depending on the regime.

 We first show the following, related to the classical theorem of Hajnal and Szemerédi on vertex partitions into independent sets \cite{hajnal1970proof}.